-Bond University’s state-of-the-art Clinical Skills Rooms are purpose-built clinical facilities within the Faculty of Health Sciences and Medicine, encompassing a large clinical skills room and multiple smaller skills rooms.
+Bond University’s state-of-the-art clinical skills rooms are purpose-built clinical facilities within the Faculty of Health Sciences and Medicine.